Tunable spin polarization and electronic structure of bottom-up synthesized MoSi$_2$N$_4$ materials

-{\it Electric-field tunable spin structure of bilayer MoSi$_2$N$_4$.} Figure \ref{fig:BilayerElecSpin}(a) shows the calculated band structure of bilayer MoSi$_2$N$_4$.
-Similar to the monolayer, it is an indirect bandgap semiconductor with VBM and CBM located at the $\Gamma$ and $K/K'$ points, respectively.
-However, in contrast to the monolayer, the inversion symmetry is restored in the bilayer and as a consequence all the bands become two-fold spin-degenerate in the full BZ.
-A small splitting at the $\Gamma$ point appears due to interlayer interaction between two MoSi$_2$N$_4$ layers whereas the splitting at the $K/K'$ points arises due to the SOC.
-Importantly, the inversion symmetry of bilayer MoSi$_2$N$_4$ can be broken by an out-of-plane external electric field $E_z$.
-It lifts the spin-degeneracy at non-TRIM $K/K'$ points, allowing the manipulation of spin-splitting at the top of the valence bands with $E_z$.
+{\it Tuning spin-structure of bilayer MoSi$_2$N$_4$ via an external electric field.} Figure \ref{fig:BilayerElecSpin}(a) shows the band structure of bilayer MoSi$_2$N$_4$.
+Similar to the monolayer case, the bilayer is an indirect bandgap semiconductor with the VBM and CBM edges located at the $\Gamma$ and $K/K'$ points, respectively.
+However, in contrast to the monolayer, the inversion symmetry is now restored and, as a result, all bands become twofold spin-degenerate.
+A small splitting at the $\Gamma$ point is driven by the interlayer interactions between the two MoSi$_2$N$_4$ layers, whereas the splitting at the $K/K'$ points is due to the SOC.
+The inversion symmetry of the bilayer, however, can be broken by an out-of-plane external electric field $E_z$, which lifts the spin-degeneracy at the non-TRIM $K/K'$ points, allowing the manipulation of spin-split states at the top of the valence bands.